Megamemnon/trs-lisp/README.md

 ### Macros

-The following procedures are implemented in stdlib.trsl:
+The following trs-lisp macros are implemented in stdlib.trsl:

 | Procedure | Return Type | Description |
 | --- | --- | --- |